This workshop aims to introduce how to make a Java application fully observable with:

 : try to create a filter to display only the metric related to the application named easypay-service.

-With Grafana, you can either create your own dashboards or import some provided by the community from Grafana's website.
+With Grafana, you can either create your own dashboards or import some provided by the community from Grafana's dashboards collection.

 We will choose the second solution right now and import the following dashboards: